bjshenzhongwei/hello-world/readme.md

-thiis repositorry covntains code of hello word about eveny thing!
+thiis repositorry contains code of hello word about eveny thing!